how2flow/how2flow.github.io/_documents/os/deadlock-and-starvation.md

 Running a program and the OS does not allocate resources in anticipation of a deadlock. <br>
 Resolving at the OS Layer. (dynamic)<br>

+Define two states for determination in os.<br>
+<span style="{{ site.code }}">Safe-state</span> that is safe from deadlocks and <span style="{{ site.code }}">unsafe-state</span> that may cause deadlocks.<br>

+It does not allocate resources to processes by comparing resources that have not yet been allocated,<br>
+resources currently allocated to processes, and resources that are needed for each process, or Not initialize them in the case of new processes.<br>

 ### Approach:detection

 It is to detect deadlocks.<br>